The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/mage.md

 *Equipment*
 1. Eyes that glow an unnatural color and grant night vision
-1. Skull of a daemon - non-encumbering
+1. Skull of a daemon - 0 slots
 1. Grimoire - 2 slots, 1 random spell

 *Talents*: Arcane, Rituals, Bargaining